 Since 2006, Tullow has had interests in two exploration licences offshore Ghana.

-Tullow’s second major discoveries and subsequent development in Ghana is the TEN field.
-In May 2013, the Plan of Development for TEN was approved by the government of Ghana and Tullow commenced its second major Operated deepwater development.
+Tullow’s second major discovery and subsequent development in Ghana is the TEN field.
+In May 2013, the Plan of Development for TEN was approved by the Government of Ghana and Tullow commenced its second major operated deepwater development.
 First oil was achieved on time and on budget in August 2016, three years after the Plan of Development was approved by the Government of Ghana.

 In March 2022, Tullow completed the pre-emption related to the sale of Occidental Petroleum's interests in the Jubilee and TEN fields in Ghana to Kosmos Energy for a total consideration of $126 million.
 The transaction took Tullow's equity interests to 39.0% in the Jubilee field and to 54.8% in the TEN fields and added c.4 kbopd of annualised unhedged production to Tullow’s portfolio for 2022.